CW3E Observations

 The plots here represent raw data from the station and have not undergone any quality control.
 Plots are updated once per hour.
 Please direct any questions and requests for past and/or QC’d data to cw3e-fieldwork-g@ucsd.edu.

 Plot description: Surface meteorological and soil data observed at the location highlighted in the map.
-Top panel shows temperature (°F; blue line) and relative humidity (percentage; red line), second panel shows surface pressure (hPa; black line) and solar radiation (W/m2; green line), third panel shows wind speed (line; m/s) and direction (vectors), fourth panel shows hourly precipitation (inches; blue bars) and accumulated precipitation during the period shown (inches; red line), fifth panel shows the soil moisture (fraction) at various depths (color denoted by legend on right), and the bottom panel shows the soil temperature (°F) at the same depths as soil moisture.
+Top panel shows temperature (°F; blue line) and relative humidity (percentage; red line), second panel shows mean sea level pressure (hPa; black line) and solar radiation (W/m2; green line), third panel shows wind speed (line; m/s) and direction (vectors), fourth panel shows hourly precipitation (inches; blue bars) and accumulated precipitation during the period shown (inches; red line), fifth panel shows the soil moisture (fraction) at various depths (color denoted by legend on right), and the bottom panel shows the soil temperature (°F) at the same depths as soil moisture.
 Click the following links for an archive of raw data or images.
+Snow depth plots should be interpreted with caution.
+The measurements are inherently noisy (Ryan et al. 2008) and, at certain times of year, the data may be impacted by vegetation growth close to the sensor.
+Data displayed here are provisional and will be quality controlled at the end of the snowmelt season.

 Watershed: